 Geological Survey of Japan

 Geological Survey of Japan (GSJ), AIST is a public organization to carry out various geological surveys and researches.
 GSJ has consistently provided geological information, which is essential to build a safe and sustainable society, since its establishment in 1882.
-Three research units, Actie Fault and Earthquake Research Center, Institute for Geo-Resources and Environment, and Institute of Geology and Geoinformation, along with Geoinformation Service Center of AIST, are collectively called “Geological Survey of Japan (GSJ)”.
+Three research units, Research Institute of Earthquake and Volcano Geology, Research Institute for Geo-Resources and Environment, and Research Institute of Geology and Geoinformation, along with Geoinformation Service Center of AIST, are collectively called “Geological Survey of Japan (GSJ)”.

 |Director General||Eikichi Tsukuda|